 5. Sunu Band comes with a standard 20mm hypoallergenic silicone strap (black) and silver buckle.

 Please follow the instructions below to charge the Sunu Band, using the provided micro USB charging cable.
 It is recommended that you charge your Sunu Band before first use.
 To charge Sunu Band:

 - Hold the Sunu Band in your weaker hand.

 - Firmly grasp the thinner end of the micro USB cable.

-- There are two (2) dots on the thinner end of the cable.
-As you approach the connector indentation, Make sure the two dots on the thinner end are pointed toward the strap with the buckle, and away from the transducer.
+- There are two (2) bumps on the thinner end of the cable.
+As you approach the connector indentation, Make sure the two bumps on the thinner end are pointed toward the strap with the buckle, and away from the transducer.

 - Insert the cable into the connection slot until you feel a firm click.
 If the dots are facing the wrong way, the cable will not slide into the connector slot.
 If this happens, just turn the cable around so that the dots are sure to face the part of the strap with the buckle. -Note, the micro USB cable must be firmly inserted or the Sunu Band will not charge.

 - Connect the thicker end of the micro USB cable into a USB to AC adapter.
 This adapter is not included with the Sunu Band.
 However, you may use the USB to AC adapter that came with your iPhone or any other USB to AC adapters you may have at your disposal.
 You can also charge the Sunu Band by connecting the USB cable to a computer.

 - Wait for about 20 seconds.
 The Sunu Band will vibrate once it is receiving direct power.
 If the Sunu Band does not vibrate after 15 seconds, please insure all connections are firmly inserted in their respective slots.

 It will take approximately one and a half hours for The Sunu Band to fully charge.
 Estimated use time is approximately 12 hours before the Sunu Band will need to be recharged.